 “Life is a train that stops at no stations; you either jump aboard or stand on the platform and watch as it passes.” ~ Yasmina Khadra

 After being footloose for so much of my life I was never going back to seeking assignments and I declined teaching photo workshops.
 Freedom pulls me by the shirttail.
 I loathe the idea of planting myself in one spot very long and I have no emotional need for sinking permanent roots.
 The only baggage I allow in my life is a small camera bag, a laptop and a few changes of clothes.
 No car, no goldfish.
 Hey, deep friendships can be forged everywhere.

 During past decades I sometimes lingered in exotic destinations to execute digital artwork projects requiring extensive Photoshop creations like this Steam Punk Steam Train series.
-But the urge and the itch for fresh stimuli and the pursuit of rebellious creativity always strikes and I quickly find myself beckoned by dreamy escapades to distant new lands.
+Yet, the urge and the itch for fresh stimuli—the pursuit of rebellious creativity—always strikes and I quickly find myself beckoned by dreamy escapades toward distant new lands.

 Most recently it was these vintage steam trains of a bygone glory era in India that set my sights ablaze.
-It was my thirtieth or fortieth trip to this exotic, chaotic land.
-I’ve lost track of how many times but the accumulated thrill never dissipates.
+It was my thirty-eighth or forty-eighth trip to this exotic, chaotic land.
+I’ve lost track of how many times.

 The renowned American social theorist, Jeremy Rifkin, once said, “The steam engine was born on the eve of the American Revolution, consummating a relationship between coal and the new Promethean spirit of the age, and humanity made its first tentative steps into an industrial way of life that would, over the next two centuries, forever change the world.”